Route Section

 The supported parameters are:

-• autoplay = yes: automaticlly start the clip
+• autoplay = yes: automatically start the clip

 • loop = yes: loop the clip